 Spacecrafts are finely tuned symphonies of precision, predictability, and procedure.
 Every calculation, policy, and act is researched, demoed, tested, and rehearsed.
 They are an operations-focused executive’s dream.
-But what happens when you find your company losing oxygen due to a system failure?
-Without oxygen, you too will not survive.
+But what happens when your company loses oxygen due to a system failure?
+Without oxygen, you too, will not survive.

-Both spacecrafts and businesses focus on operating toward a mission.
-Alignment of every aspect for both requires alignment between all departments toward that mission and accountability to the outcome.
-For NASA, the measurement of the mission is literally life or death.
+Both spacecraft and businesses focus on operating toward a mission.
+Aligning every aspect for both requires alignment between all departments toward that mission and accountability to the outcome.
+For NASA, the measurement of the mission is life or death.
 For businesses, that measurement is revenue.

 Businesses have RevOps, or Revenue Operations — businesses’ answer to NASA’s mission control.